Vision Eternel: 2007–2009: Move to Montreal and An Anthology of Past Misfortunes

 In June 2007, Julien applied for admission into Recording Arts Canada, a sound engineering college located in Montreal, Quebec, Canada.
 As per the school's prerequisites, the musician was asked to submit samples of his production work, so Julien compiled a demo CD of songs from Vision Éternel's first two releases, the basis on which he was accepted.
 He later told Captured Howls "The producer who reviewed my application, and ultimately accepted my enrollment into the school, called me on the phone to tell me that my music impressed him and that it reminded him of Brian Eno's The Shutov Assembly."

 Hoping to play concerts once established in Montreal, Julien recruited acoustic guitarist Nidal Mourad and lead electric guitarist Adam Kennedy as new Vision Éternel members; Julien switched to playing rhythm electric guitar in this line-up.
 The three musicians met at Recording Arts Canada and were new to Montreal; Kennedy came from Ottawa, Ontario, where he had played in several projects, including Orpheus and AK & Lord V, while Mourad, originally from Slave Lake, Alberta, had played in the metalcore band Natesment.
 The trio wrote new arrangements of songs from the still unreleased Un automne en solitude, changing the band's sound from ambient to indie rock and post-rock.
 In a retrospective interview for Terra Relicta, Julien said, "As soon as I heard how amazing, and different, these songs had become with the band, I strongly considered shelving the release or keeping it as a demo.
 Vision Eternel was evolving into something else and I was open to the idea of changing the band's name."
-However, Mourad quit the band in order to break out as a solo folk singer-songwriter, and he eventually became a disc jockey performing under the name Ziko Ghost.
+However, Mourad quit the band to break out as a solo folk singer-songwriter, and he eventually became a disc jockey performing under the name Ziko Ghost.
 Julien and Kennedy continued playing together briefly, but ultimately, Vision Éternel reverted to being Julien's solo project.
 Kennedy went on to play in the bands Gospel of Wisdom, 1993, Acid Cross, Beyond the Dune Sea, Owl Eyes Project, and Wake the Wolf.

 Vision Éternel photographed at Dalhousie Station in Montreal, Quebec on December 3, 2011.